 You’ll never see a photo of a dishwasher full of clean bottles, or a drawer full of laundered bike jerseys that magically appear each week.

-They don’t show a wife driving 40 miles to pick up her husband after he flatted three times and ran out of spare tubes in the middle of nowhere.
+They don’t show a husband driving 40 miles to pick up his wife after she flatted three times and ran out of spare tubes in the middle of nowhere.